freecores/ion/src/readme.txt

 toolchains and have been occasionally tested with the Buildroot toolchain for GNU/Linux.

-Most makefiles have two targets, to create a simulation test bench and a synthesizable demo.
+Most makefiles have two targets, to create a package for the simulation test bench or for the synthesizable demo.

 Target 'sim' will build a the simulation test bench package as vhdl file '/vhdl/tb/sim_params_pkg.vhdl'.
-This is the default test bench expected by the simulation script '/sim/mips_tb.do'.
-The template used to build the package is file '/src/sim_params_template.pkg' and the tool used to insert the data into the template is the python script '/src/bin2hdl.py'.
+The tool used to build the package is the python script '/tools/build_pkg/build_pkg.py'.

-Target 'demo' will build a package for the synthesizable demo as file '/vhdl/demo/code_rom_pkg.vhdl', from template file '/code_rom_template.vhdl', using the same python script.
+Target 'demo' will build a package for the synthesizable demo as file '/vhdl/SoC/bootstrap_code_pkg.vhdl', using the same python script.

 The build process will produce a number of binary files that can be run on the software simulator.
 A DOS BATCH file has been provided for each sample that